trevorhalvorson/MorseCode/README.md

 For a quick setup you can follow the instructions here:

-0. You must have [Flask](http://flask.pocoo.org/) installed on your Pi.
-Run the following commands on your Pi ??*`sudo apt-get install python-pip`
+You must have [Flask](http://flask.pocoo.org/) installed on your Pi.
+Run the following commands on your Pi

+`sudo apt-get install python-pip`

-??*`sudo pip install flask`
+`sudo pip install flask`

 1. Connect LED to the breadboard - Long lead in **5e** and short lead in **6e**